codewitch-honey-crisis/htcw_max7219/README.md

 Make sure to call `initialize()`.
 This will autoinit for you but it's good practice.

+Note that the Arduino orchestration will initialize the SPI bus for you, but the ESP-IDF variation requires you to initialize the bus/host yourself.

 ** I'm not so sure the rows work great.
 I've had some trouble getting those going past a single row